flexera-public/right_aws/README.txt

 - Amazon recently (8/07) changed the semantics of the SQS service.
 A new queue may not be created within 60 seconds of the destruction of any older queue with the same name.
-Certain methods of RightAws::Sqs and RightAws:SqsInterface will fail with the message:
+Certain methods of RightAws::Sqs and RightAws::SqsInterface will fail with the message:
   "AWS.SimpleQueueService.QueueDeletedRecently: You must wait 60 seconds after deleting a queue before you can create another with the same name."

 == SYNOPSIS: